Increasing the Same Day ACH Dollar Limit

 - Overall Same Day ACH dollar volume increased by 86% in 2020

-This rule will increase the Same Day ACH dollar limit to $1 million per payment.
+This rule increases the Same Day ACH dollar limit to $1 million per payment.

-This rule will apply to all Same Day ACH entries; consumer and business payments, credits and debits.
+This rule applies to all Same Day ACH entries; consumer and business payments, credits and debits.

 The effective date is March 18, 2022

 Risk monitoring - Nacha frequently surveys financial institutions about Same Day ACH and risk management.
 In the most recent survey following the March 2020 dollar limit increase, zero financial institutions responded that they had experienced an increase in fraud that is directly attributable to the increase in the Same Day ACH dollar limit.